Carlisle: Home Furnishings and Interiors Auction Including Jewellery, Silver, Boxed Toys, Paintings, Porcelain, Collectables, Furniture etc. - 0 Lots

 01228 535 288

-Carlisle: Home Furnishings and Interiors Auction Including Gold Jewellery, Silver, Paintings, Porcelain, Collectables, Furniture etc.
+Carlisle: Home Furnishings and Interiors Auction Including Jewellery, Silver, Boxed Toys, Paintings, Porcelain, Collectables, Furniture etc.

-Carlisle: Home Furnishings and Interiors Auction Including Jewellery, Silver, Paintings, Porcelain, Collectables, Furniture etc.
+Carlisle: Home Furnishings and Interiors Auction Including Jewellery, Silver, Paintings, Porcelain, Collectables, Furniture & Collector's Model Toys.

 Fees apply to the hammer price: